 Recommended by: Dave Chant

 York is a beautiful cathedral city located in North Yorkshire.
-There are numerous charming B&Bs, or posh spa and luxury hotels.
-The medieval centre is home to the delightful Shambles lane oozing with cafes, making a nice stop for afternoon tea.
-You can watch the sunset from the City Walls and walk a full loop of the centre.
+The medieval centre is home to the delightful Shambles Lane oozing with cafes and shops, making a nice stop for afternoon tea.

-Other attractions include York Minster, the cathedral with its Heart of Yorkshire window where people believe a kiss seals a lifetime together.
+Other attractions include York Minster, the cathedral with its Heart of Yorkshire window, where it’s said a kiss seals a lifetime together.
 There are picnic spots in Rowntree or Dean’s Park where you can lie in each other’s arms.
-A trip to York Castle Museum is also a good stop, or you can visit York Dungeons if you like jumping terrified into the arms of your lover!
+A trip to York Castle Museum is also a good stop, or you can visit York Dungeons (a good excuse to jump terrified into your lover’s arms!).

 RECOMMENDED TOUR: River Ouse City Cruise